 − ChEMBL is a manually curated database of bioactive molecules with drug-like properties.
 It brings together chemical, bioactivity and genomic data to aid the translation of genomic information into effective new drugs.

 − STITCH is an aggregated database of interactions connecting over 300,000 chemicals and 2.6 million proteins from 1133 organisms to facilitate the study of interactions between proteins and chemicals.
 The database can be accessed interactively through a web interface, displaying interactions in an integrated network view.
 It is also available for computational studies through downloadable files and an API.

 − The Human Protein Reference Database represents a centralized platform to visually depict and integrate information pertaining to domain architecture, post-translational modifications, interaction networks and disease association for each protein in the human proteome.
-All the information in HPRD has been manually extracted from the literature by expert biologists who read, interpret and analyze the published data.
-HPRD has been created using an object oriented database in Zope, an open source web application server, that provides versatility in query functions and allows data to be displayed dynamically.
+All the information in HPRD has been manually extracted from the literature by professional biologists who read, interpret and analyze the published data.
+HPRD has been created using an object oriented database in Zope, an open source web application server that provides versatility in query functions and allows data to be displayed dynamically.